erickboyzo/expense-tracker/README.md

 # About Expense Tracker

 This was app was build with the intention of providing a clean and simple responsive web app for entering and managing expenses.
-The app was build while keeping material design guidlines in mind.
+The app was build while keeping material design guidelines in mind.
 Feel free to reach out with any feedback.

 ## Features implemented and in scope of future development
+- [X] Update to Material Design 3
-- [ ] Login/ Registration
+- [X] Redesign Login/ Registration Page
-- [ ] Interactive Dashboard
+- [ ] Update Interactive Dashboard
 - [ ] Update app for zoneless
-- [ ] Import expenses
+- [ ] Import expenses redesign
 - [ ] Configurable metadata for expenses.

 ## Find app live here